mrquincle/particlefilter/README.md

 Now, we have a new set of particles and a so-called transition model moves each of these particles according to a predefined model by the user.
 Due for example to our limited physical capabilities human movements would follow some autoregressive model.
 An example is given by the [PositionParticleFilter.h](https://github.com/mrquincle/particlefilter/blob/master/inc/PositionParticleFilter.h) that does implement an observation and a transition model.

 ## Is it good?
-Current phase: alpha.
-And not with respect to the [series](http://en.wikipedia.org/wiki/Alphas) but with respect to the fact that all functionality is there, but it needs to be debugged.
+Current phase: just out of alpha.
+And not with respect to the [series](http://en.wikipedia.org/wiki/Alphas) but with respect to the fact that all functionality is there, however everything needs to be debugged.

 ## What are the alternatives?
 There are many alternatives for tracking, done here by particle filtering, ranging from Kalman filters to (other types of) Bayes filters.
 Then there are many forms of particle filters, for example the boosted particle filter, the unscented particle filter, the cascade particle filter, the kernel particle filter, the bootstrap particle filter and the mean-shift embedded particle filter.
 And last, but not least, there are software alternatives, such as the particle filter implementation in the [Mobile Robot Programming Toolkit](http://www.mrpt.org/Particle_Filters).